Production of peaches in California: Diseases of peach

 UC IPM provides information about Fungicide use in peach and Fungicide efficacy in peach.
 (See also Cal ag.)

 Peach Yellow Leaf Roll was first discovered in the Sacramento Valley in 1948, but remained uncommon until an epidemic in the late 1970s and early 1980s.
 For the causative organism see Cal ag.

 Nematode diseases of peach

-The most common nematode diseases are:
+Some nematode diseases of peach in California are: